 I love these cute Funfetti Cookies!
 Who doesn’t love sprinkles?
 They make the world a happier place!
 These cookies would make the perfect neighbor gift.
 And the best part?
 They are super easy to make and taste so good!
 Soft and chewy.
 The perfect sugar cookie without all the work that goes into a typical frosted sugar cookie.
-I created these cookies for The Virtual Bake Sale Series where myself and other bloggers are sharing fun Holiday treats.

 The dough is then scooped into balls and you add a little more sprinkles on the top.
 One thing to note is you do need to chill the dough for 2 hours but between you and me I cheat sometimes and just stick the cookie sheet in the freezer for 10 minutes.
 Then they bake up in only 8 minutes and you have the prettiest Christmas cookies!